 A loan from your tax-advantaged plan is no different than any other loan.
 Your account provides money to a borrower who makes principal and interest payments according to the negotiated terms.
 Furthermore, although your self-directed account is technically the “lender,” as the account owner you pull the strings.
-You qualify borrowers and make decisions on interest rate, duration, security interest, and other terms.
+You qualify borrowers and make decisions on interest rates, duration, security interest, and other terms.

 There are some restrictions to keep in mind.
-Account-owned notes must represent genuine economic transactions, so overly lucrative “sweetheart” loans are prohibited.
+Account-owned notes must represent genuine economic transactions, so “sweetheart” loans are prohibited.
 Also, IRS disqualified person rules apply to promissory notes, so account owners cannot lend to themselves, spouses, or other related individuals.

 Once you’ve found a borrower, determined the conditions of the loan, and assembled the loan documentation, you can easily execute the transaction with New Direction Trust Company by completing the following steps: